nocomplexity/SecurityArchitecture/10-using-oss.rst

 -  Has the project a version-controlled source repository that is publicly readable?

+- Does the OSS project uses tools and principles to make builds reproducible? preferred is that the OSS software is build using the https://reproducible-builds.org/ standards.

 -  Is issue tracking for defects in place?
 (For reporting bugs or feature request).